zhonyu555/PrusaSlicer/doc/How to build - Mac OS.md

 Official macOS PrusaSlicer builds are currently (as of PrusaSlicer 2.5) built against SDK 10.12 to ensure compatibility with older Macs.

-_Warning:_ Xcode may be set such that it rejects SDKs bellow some version (silently, more or less).
+_Warning:_ Xcode may be set such that it rejects SDKs below some version (silently, more or less).
 This is set in the property list file

     /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Info.plist